qbead/qbeadWebsite/content/book/intro.md

 You can also turn on only the small LEDs.
 To do this, rather than using `SpinWheel.setLargeLEDsUniform`, you instead can use the line `SpinWheel.setSmallLEDsUniform`.
-Like above the three numbers represent the red, green, and blue components of the color you want to make.
+Like above, the three numbers represent the red, green, and blue components of the color you want to make.

 <link rel="stylesheet" href="/simspinwheel/simspinwheel.css">